About this Policy

 Access to your personal information

 You may request access to any of the personal information we hold about you.
-In most cases, a summary of your personal information will be freely available to you by contacting our Privacy Officer (details below).
+In most cases, a summary of your personal information will be freely available to you by contacting our Company Secretary (details below).
 For more detailed requests for access to personal information (for example, access to information held in archives) a fee may be charged to cover the cost of retrieval and the supply of this information to you.

 All requests for access to personal information will be handled as quickly as possible and we will endeavour to process any request for access within 30 days after receiving it.
 Some requests for access may take longer than 30 days to process depending upon the nature of the personal information being sought.